 , hasSize()

-, etc. you need for writing tests.
+, etc. we need for writing tests.

 Introduction to AssertJ